StackTips

 startActivity(browserIntent);

 The onResume() method is an activity lifecycle method.
-This is called when the activity come to foreground.
-You can override this method in your activity to execute code when activity is started, restarted or comes to foreground.
+This is called when the activity comes to the foreground.
+You can override this method in your activity to execute code when the activity is started, restarted or comes to the foreground.

 Intent intent = new Intent(this, SecondActivity.class);